 Your good intentions while cleaning can permanently damage your projector lens.
 Knowing what to do isn't enough—you need to understand what not to do to protect your equipment.

-- The more you clean, the higher your risk of scratching and damaging the lens coating.
+- Over-Cleaning: The more you clean, the higher your risk of scratching and damaging the lens coating.
 Clean only when your image quality suffers—small dust particles rarely affect performance.

 The Final Thought

-Regular maintenance, paired with a lens cap when not in use, prevents dust buildup and ensures consistent performance.
-Avoid harsh chemicals, excessive pressure, or cleaning a hot lens to protect your investment.
 Whether you’re enjoying home theater or gaming, a clean lens is key to immersive visuals.
 For bright rooms, consider an ALR screen to enhance clarity.
 With careful cleaning, your projector will continue to deliver exceptional image quality for years.